Automation

 Finding Custom Field IDs

-One of the most common actions you’re likely to use in automation is editing an issue/ work item.
-When you select the Edit issue action, you’ll be prompted to select the field(s) to be edited from a dropdown list.
+One of the most common actions you’re likely to use in automation is editing a work item.
+When you select the Edit work item action, you’ll be prompted to select the field(s) to be edited from a dropdown list.
 In the event that the field you are editing is not listed in the dropdown, you can still set its value using JSON.
 In this case, you will want the Custom Field ID.

 To find the ID of the custom field: